MischaU8/yumyum/modelling/model-the-star-of-david_KzNhk4Iicyg.md

-then ctrl-click the counters to deselect them extrude the selected faces to make a solid hide the curves then add Phillips to the edges and you're all set
+then ctrl-click the counters to deselect them extrude the selected faces to make a solid hide the curves then add fillets to the edges and you're all set